 The Policy Framework is intended to provide policies which are applicable to all land use designations and which provide direction for the implementation of the Detailed Land Use Policies in Section 3.0 of this Plan.
-The Policy Framework will ensure that the various elements of the natural environment are identified and considered within their functional ecosystem context when land use changes and development decisions are considered.
-The policy framework should be considered in conjunction with the features identified on Schedules A and C.
+The Policy Framework will ensure that agricultural land and all of the various elements of the natural environment are identified and considered within a their functional ecosystem context when land use changes and development decisions are considered.
+The policy framework should be considered in conjunction with the information features identified on the Schedules A and C.

-The purpose of this Section of the Plan is to reinforce the value of integrating land use issues, including resource management, with ecosystems in order to develop an ecological approach to planning which will enable development to proceed within the County on an environmentally sustainable basis - so that the needs of today will not compromise the ability of future generations to meet their own needs.
+The purpose of this Section of the County Official Plan is to reinforce the value of integrating land use issues, including resource management, with the Natural Heritage System ecosystems in order to develop an ecological systems-based approach to planning which will enable development to proceed within the County on an environmentally sustainable basis - so that the needs of today will not compromise the ability of future generations to meet their own needs.